 - Keep your Code42 environment on version 5.0.x or earlier

-- Disable Auto-upgrade devices on your master server
+- Disable Auto-upgrade devices on your authority server

 - If you back up data from one device to another device (rather than to the Code42 cloud or an Code42 server), both devices must use the same version of the CrashPlan app.